projekt7m/userauth-rust/docs/ClientApi.md

 ## get_clients_superadmin

-> crate::models::ClientData get_clients_superadmin()
+> models::ListWrapperClient get_clients_superadmin()
 Gets the list of all registered OAuth clients

-Gets the list of all registered OAuth clients  This endpoint is only available to SuperAdmins.
+This endpoint is only available to SuperAdmins.

 ### Parameters